Non Sequitur by Wiley Miller for October 25, 2016

 21. Missing large

-patsysutcliffe Premium Member over 7 years ago
+patsysutcliffe Premium Member about 8 years ago

 the freedoms I gave up are: being able to visit with your loved ones until the flight is ready to go, right there in the boarding area; being able to pack what I need in whatever size bottle I want; being able to look out an airport window to watch the planes arrive and depart.
 I’m sure there are more.
 I detest flying in this day and age.
 Baggage fees, don’t put your luggage down or a terrorist will slip a bomb into it, etc., etc.